Mixon runs for career-high 165 yards, Bengals crush Steelers - WHIZ News

 Steelers: LB Robert Spillane suffered a knee injury and didn’t return. … CB Joe Haden was ruled out (foot). … OL J.C.
 Hassenauer (pectoral) and TE Eric Ebron (knee) were put on injured reserve on Saturday.

-Bengals: OL Riley Reiff suffered an ankle injury in the third quarter and was questionable to return. … OL Trey Hopkins left in the third quarter with an ankle injury.
+Bengals: OL Riley Reiff suffered an ankle injury in the third quarter. … OL Trey Hopkins left in the third quarter with an ankle injury.

 UP NEXT